daviscook477/CustomClimb/README.md

 1. Fix bugs as they arise
 2. Allow for setting and sharing seeds (so you can have the exact same run as someone else or give someone a specific seed and set of modifiers as a challenge)
 3. Add more Daily modifier options so runs can be even more customized
+4. Make Custom Runs possible to be saved and reloaded

 ## Credits ##
 * Mod by test447